-Digital Object Identifiers (DOIs) are not essential, but are considered best practice for data citation.
+Digital Object Identifiers (DOIs) are not essential for published research datasets, but are considered best practice for data citation.

 JCU is a member of ANDS Cite My Data Service, which allows Australian research organisations to mint DOIs for datasets, so they can easily be cited.

-We can mint DOIs for datasets in the Tropical Data Hub (TDH) Research Data repository under the following conditions:
+We can mint DOIs for datasets in Research Data JCU under the following conditions:

 We can review your data deposit and mint a DOI urgently if you need this for a manuscript submission.
 Please email firstname.lastname@example.org so we can prioritise this for you.
 Private links for peer reviewers (if data is embargoed) are also available on request.

-Highly confidential or sensitive data where access is restricted to the data owner or custodian can be stored securely in the Tropical Data Hub archive and only the metadata made public.
-Other researchers can discover your work and contact you to discuss or even collaborate.
+Highly confidential or sensitive data where access is restricted can be securely stored for you.
+Contact email@example.com to discuss storage options.
+Making metadata about your dataset public (not data) allows other researchers to discover your work and they contact you to discuss or even collaborate with you in future.
 Importantly, your data is archived should it ever be challenged.
 We will not mint DOIs for these private datasets.
 Datasets without DOIs can still be cited and all datasets are harvested by Research Data Australia.

-JCU researchers may also deposit metadata records in the Tropical Data Hub to describe data held in other repositories (such as Dryad and GenBank) and link to these datasets.
+JCU researchers may also deposit metadata records in Research Data JCU to describe data held in other repositories (such as Dryad and GenBank) and link to these datasets.
 This increases their visibility and ensures they are harvested by Research Data Australia and the Research Portfolio site.
-We will not mint DOIs for these "secondary" datasets.
+We cannot mint DOIs for these "secondary" datasets.